roc-lang/roc/CONTRIBUTING.md

 ### Commit signing

 All your commits need to be signed [to prevent impersonation](https://dev.to/martiliones/how-i-got-linus-torvalds-in-my-contributors-on-github-3k4g).
-Check out our guide for commit signing [here](devtools/signing.md).
+Check out [our guide for commit signing](devtools/signing.md).

 #### Commit signing on NixOS